arielgee/Sage-Like/.misc/tasks.md

 * change loading img css in feedPreview like the one in preference
 * some loading gif in the tree-view until tree is shown
 * same redius in feed previewing for title and body     => NO
+* apply same tab size standerd on all files.
 ---

 ## Next